 Professor Goodman specializes in information policy law.
-Her research interests include freedom of expression, communications architectures, media and spectrum policy, disclosure as a policy tool, advertising law, and the informational aspects of sustainability policy.
+Her research interests include smart cities, algorithmic governance, freedom of expression, platform policies, communications architectures, media and advertising law, and transparency policy.
 She is Co-Director and co-founder of the Rutgers Institute for Information Policy & Law (RIIPL).
-She blogs at riipl.rutgers.edu and at medium.com, and contributes to The Guardian and Slate.
+She blogs at riipl.rutgers.edu and at medium.com, and has written for the The Guardian, Protego Press, Democracy, and Slate.

 Prior to joining the Rutgers faculty in 2003, Professor Goodman was a partner in the Washington, D.C. law firm of Covington & Burling LLP and served as Of Counsel with the firm until 2009.
-Professor Goodman has visited at the University of Pennsylvania's Annenberg School of Communications, Wharton School of Business, and Law School, and has been involved with Penn’s Initiative for Global Environmental Leadership on green marketing issues.
-She has also been a Fellow at the Rutgers University Center for Cultural Analysis.
 Professor Goodman clerked for Judge Norma L. Shapiro on the U.S. Federal District Court for the Eastern District of Pennsylvania, after graduating from Harvard Law School and Harvard College.
-She lives outside of Philadelphia with her husband and three children, and enjoys running, swimming, biking, and the odd reality show.
+She has three children.